 Soooooo, Pointe-Claire’s long-awaited splash pad is now OPEN.

-There are many, many cool features here including a washroom and changing rooms, drinking fountains, an accessible picnic table, a funky wooden decorative structure with benches, zones for various ages, a MASSIVE dumping wheel, and in-ground lighting!!!
+There are many, many cool features at this water feature including an accessible washroom, changing rooms, drinking fountains, an accessible picnic table, a funky wooden decorative structure with benches, a large shade structure which is great for the visiting schools and daycares, water zones for various ages, a MASSIVE wheel o’ water, and in-ground lighting!!!

 A project by Soucy Aquatik, the splash pad products are from Pointe-Claire’s own Vortex Aquatic Structures with a funky painted floor by Tennis Mapa.

 The different areas ensure that toddlers as well as older kids can experience and enjoy the splash pad.
-My 4-year old LOVED the pirate ship wheel, the gentle crab and fish sprayers, and sang as he crouched under the water bell.
+My little one LOVED the pirate ship wheel, the gentle crab and fish sprayers, and sang as he crouched under the water bell.

 There are ground jets to dance through, a ship’s bow and a sail to turn, angelfish and seaweed sprayers.
 Older kids will go nutty for the Superwave with its giant wheel of water.
 Wait for it…wait for it…..Ahhhhh!

 There are various sensors for the different areas, including some on the ground (they’re silver and beep), so be sure to press them all.

 Surrounding the water area are benches, tons of picnic tables (one accessible), a new-in-2018 shade structure, and just steps away is the washroom and changing rooms.

 And now, The playground!

-This is a busy park in the heart of the Valois community and is located just across the street from St. John Fisher Junior school.
+This is a VERY busy park in the heart of the Valois community and is located just across the street from St. John Fisher Junior school.

 The playground consists of a fully-fenced and gated toddler area on sand, and a big-kid area with cedar chip base.